chef/automate/components/docs-chef-io/content/automate/DR.md

     {{< note >}}

-    - Suggested frequecy of backup cron and restore cron is one hour i.e., backup and restore in respective machines can be done as frequest as 1 hour
+    - Suggested frequency of backup cron and restore cron is one hour i.e., backup and restore in respective machines can be done as frequent as 1 hour
     - Make sure the Restore cron always restores the latest backed-up data
     - A cron job is a Linux command used to schedule a job that is executed periodically